Things to Do in Downtown Raleigh, N.C.

 Transfer Co.
 Food Hall: Bagels, beer, bulgogi, burgers and burritos in one spot in Raleigh's Olde East neighborhood.
 Transfer Co.
 Food Hall opened in early 2019 and is a perfect spot for groups big and small.

 Raleigh Times Bar: Named for the city newspaper that formerly occupied this historic space (the Raleigh Times was published from 1912 to 1989), the Raleigh Times has been an anchor in the downtown Raleigh nightlife scene since it opened in 2006.

 10th & Terrace: Located atop the Residence Inn Raleigh Downtown, 10th & Terrace promises bar-goers one of the most unique views in the city.
-The 10th-floor rooftop deck overlooks the Duke Energy Center for the Performing Arts—where theatre, opera, ballet and other live entertainment takes place year-round—plus a sea of green space surrounding it (they don't call Raleigh a "city in a park" for no reason).
+The 10th-floor rooftop deck overlooks the Martin Marietta Center for the Performing Arts—where theatre, opera, ballet and other live entertainment takes place year-round—plus a sea of green space surrounding it (they don't call Raleigh a "city in a park" for no reason).

 Raleigh Beer Garden: The world record-holder for largest selection of draft beer (Guinness made it official in late 2015; the current number is nearly 400 beers on tap), Raleigh Beer Garden is a massive 8,500-square-foot venue with tons of outdoor space.
 A back garden patio and a rooftop bar are as much of a draw as the beer selection.

 Taverna Agora: Serving authentic Greek cuisine (with the culture and hospitality to match), Taverna Agora's modern rooftop is the perfect gathering spot for friends and family.
 Share a number of small plates (plus a couple bottles of wine) at dinner time or take in a Sun. brunch in the open air.